nickjiang2378/vl-interp/README.md

 The configs for InstructBLIP models are under `src/caption/lavis/configs/`.

-In order to get InstructBLIP (7B) working, you should download [these model weights](https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth) and set the 'pretrained' attribute in `src/caption/lavis/configs/blip2_instruct_vicuna7b.yaml` to the local weights path.
+In order to get InstructBLIP (7B) working, you should download the [pretrained model weights](https://storage.googleapis.com/sfr-vision-language-research/LAVIS/models/InstructBLIP/instruct_blip_vicuna7b_trimmed.pth) and [vicuna7b weights](https://huggingface.co/lmsys/vicuna-7b-v1.1).

+In `src/caption/lavis/configs/blip2_instruct_vicuna7b.yaml`, set the `pretrained` location to the pretrained weight path and `llm_model` to the vicuna7b weight path.

 ## Demos